popeye0013/iOS-Emoji/README.md

 ## NOTE:
 ***I'm not responsible for any bricked devices!
-Eventhough always try to help you out of a bootloop or with any other problems, I won't take responsibility for anything caused by this module.
+Even though always try to help you out of a bootloop or with any other problems, I won't take responsibility for anything caused by this module.
 Use it at your own risk!***